Trump victory to test limits of US presidential power

 Hamas, the Palestinian militant group, called for an end to the "blind support" for Israel from the United States.

-Ukrainian President Volodymyr Zelenskiy welcomed Trump's commitment to "peace through strength", while the Kremlin said it would wait and see if his victory could help end the war in Ukraine more quickly.
+Ukrainian President Volodymyr Zelenskyy welcomed Trump's commitment to "peace through strength", while the Kremlin said it would wait and see if his victory could help end the war in Ukraine more quickly.

 Trump had said he could end the war in 24 hours but has not offered a detailed plan.